DaveyJH/ci-portfolio-one-v4/README.md

 ### Content
 - The idea to link to lines of code within GitHub commits came from *[Chase Woodford](http://www.chasewoodford.com/blog/linking-highlighted-lines-code-github/)*
 ### Media
-- The photos being used in the site are currently from *[Unsplash](https://unsplash.com)* but will be updated with photographs from Katie's albums as soon as she has chosen them
+- The photos are from Katie's personal albums and she has given permission for me to use them so as not to infringe her copyrights
+    - The silhouette background image is from [Unsplash](https://unsplash.com)
 ### Acknowledgements

-- I received inspiration for this project from X
+-
 ***
 ### Personal Development